codahale/veil/docs/src/design/schnorr.md

 ## Security, Forgeability, and Malleability

+The Schnorr signature scheme is the application of the Fiat-Shamir transform to the Schnorr identification scheme.

+Per Theorem 13.10 of _Modern Cryptography 3e_:

+> Let $\Pi$ be an identification scheme, and let $\Pi'$ be the signature scheme that results by applying the Fiat-Shamir
+> transform to it.
+If $\Pi$ is secure and $H$ is modeled as a random oracle, then $\Pi'$ is secure.

+Per Theorem 13.11 of _Modern Cryptography 3e_:

+> If the discrete-logarithm problem is hard relative to $\mathcal{G}$, then the Schnorr identification scheme is secure.

+This construction uses the Xoodyak duplex as a hash function.
+Consequently, the security of this construction assumes the fitness of Xoodyak as a random oracle and the hardness of the discrete-logarithm problem relative to ristretto255.

-This construction is equivalent to Construction 13.12 of _Modern Cryptography 3e_ and per Theorem 13.11 secure if the discrete-logarithm problem is hard relative to ristretto255. `veil.schnorr` transmits the commitment point $I$ as part of the signature and the verifier calculates $I'$ vs transmitting the challenge scalar $r$ and calculating $r'$.
+Unlike Construction 13.12 of _Modern Cryptography 3e_, `veil.schnorr` transmits the commitment point $I$ as part of the signature and the verifier calculates $I'$ vs transmitting the challenge scalar $r$ and calculating $r'$.
 In this way, `veil.schnorr` is closer to [EdDSA][ed25519] or the Schnorr variant proposed in the [STROBE][strobe] paper.

 Some Schnorr/EdDSA implementations (e.g. [ed25519][ed25519]) suffer from malleability issues, allowing for multiple valid signatures for a given signer and message.
 [Chalkias et al.][eddsa] describe a strict verification function for